rileyle/udaq/README.md

 `udaq` uses the
 [`configparser`](https://docs.python.org/3/library/configparser.html) package
 to read acquisition parameters from a text file.
+(The `.info` file uses this format to facilitate reading with a `configparser` as well.)

 See the sample configuration file: `./tools/udaq.config`